truenas/middleware/docs/userguide/index.rst

 |Figure121a_png|

-.. note:: if the list of available PBIs is not displayed, open Shell and verify that the FreeNAS® system can **ping** an address on the Internet.
-If it cannot, you may have to add a default gateway address and/or DNS server address in
-   :menuselection:`Network --> Global Configuration`.
+.. note:: if the list of available PBIs is not displayed, open Shell and verify that the FreeNAS® system can :command:`ping` an address on the Internet.
+If it cannot, you may have to add a default gateway address and/or DNS server address in :menuselection:`Network --> Global Configuration`.

 Highlight the entry of the PBI you would like to install, then click its "Install" button.
 In the example shown in Figure 12.1b, the transmission PBI is selected for installation.